 Credit Card Payments, Electronic Checks (E-check or ACH)

 As a convenience, student accounts can be settled using MasterCard, Visa, Discover or American Express.
 Credit card and e-check payments processed via the web site will be reflected on your student account the next business day after payment.
 Credit card and e-check payments CANNOT be processed at the Bursar's Office cashier window or by telephone.

-A flat fee of $25.00 is charged for each credit card transaction processed.
-This per transaction convenience fee will be displayed for your confirmation prior to completing your credit card payment.
+There is a Non-Refundable Convenience Fee charged for each credit card transaction processed.
+This per transaction Convenience Fee will be displayed for your confirmation prior to completing your credit card payment.

 Why is there a fee for paying student account charges with a credit card?